rpatel264/portfolio/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: False
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  #scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+  #limit: 3 # leave blank to include all the blog posts
 ---

 Hello, my name is Rishi and I am currently in my first position out of college!